 Generate digital strategies that maximize ROI in an increasingly complex environment.

 Predict technological transformations that not only affect the business but also the products developed.

 We know that navigating all that change requires leadership, but what makes a great manufacturing leader?
 Here are our top 8 things that great manufacturing leaders do.

 1. Build a Company Culture of Enthusiasm, Teamwork, and a Common Vision

 A lot of older executives don’t believe in the concept of company culture.
 To them, it’s a mushy sentiment that doesn’t belong in the tough world of manufacturing (you’ve probably met a few of these types of leaders).

 Today’s manufacturing leaders must not only recognize that company culture matters, but they must also work to actively build their company culture.
 Plastering your manufacturing plants with signs declaring company values just isn’t enough.
 Manufacturing leaders must find ways to create the right culture within their companies, and prove to employees that it’s not just lip service.

-Connecting with employees and inspiring passion and creativity, is important in lots of industries, but it’s especially important in manufacturing because it has a reputation for being a repetitive, boring, and soul-sucking.
+Connecting with employees and inspiring passion and creativity is important in lots of industries, but it’s especially important in manufacturing because it has a reputation for being repetitive, boring, and soul-sucking.
 The reality is that modern manufacturing requires people who have passion for the company and products in order the thrive.
-Passion not only drives company culture, but it also encourages employees to think big and look for ways to contribute to the common vision of the company.
+Passion not only drives company culture but also encourages employees to think big and look for ways to contribute to the common vision of the company.